ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 The query root type exposes fields which are called root fields.
 The root fields define how we can query for data.
 For our university GraphQL server we want to be able to query the students and then drill deeper into what courses a student is enrolled to or what grade he/she has in a specific course.

-Let’s start with that.
-Before we actually can put some GraphQL types in there we again need to add some packages.
-We need to add the `HotChocolate.AspNetCore` package to get the initial GraphQL functionality.
+Before we actually can put some GraphQL types in our project we again need to add some packages.
+This time we need to add the `HotChocolate.AspNetCore` package to enable the core GraphQL server functionality.
 Also we need the `HotChocolate.Types.Selections` package to be able to use _Entity Framework_ projections.

 ```bash
 dotnet add package HotChocolate.AspNetCore